deckgo/deckdeckgo/webcomponents/charts/src/components/charts/deckdeckgo-line-chart/readme.md

 ## Installation

-This component could be added to your web application using the following methods.
+This component can be added to your web application with following methods.

-> If you are using our Starter Kit this template is included.
-You don't need to install it so therefore you should skip the "Installation" chapter.
+> If you are using our developer kit to create a presention, this component is already included

 ### Using DeckDeckGo charts from a CDN